-Mitford Parish Council Chairman’s Annual Report 2017 / 2018
+Mitford Parish Council Chairman’s Annual Report 30th April 2019

 Finally, I would like to thank our Parish Councillors and our Clerk for the excellent work that has been done over the last year, and our County Councillor both for his support and for brokering meetings with decision makers at County Hall.
 I also thank PC Andrea Teasdale for her support and advice to the Parish Council during the year.

 Dr. MRG Sharp

 30th April 2019